Establishment of a business vs. Free (temporary) provision of services?

 The recognition of civil engineers is based on Chapter I of Title III.
 The process is referred to as the General System for the Recognition of Evidence of Training.
 (The General System may also be used for architects, whose formal qualifications are not listed in Annex V).
 In general, the access to the regulated profession of civil engineer depends on evidence that the qualifications held entitle the holder to practice this profession in the home state.
 In other words, if a professional has been recognized as qualified to practice as a civil engineer in his home state, then he/she shall be entitled to practice the same profession in Malta.
 If there are significant differences between the training undertaken in the home state compared to the training required to be undertaken in Malta, then the applicant must be given the opportunity to undertake compensation measures, such as an aptitude test, or an adaptation period of up to three years.
 If such differences are too large to be addressed properly by compensation measures, the applicant may be granted “partial access” to the profession, meaning that he/she can practice only that part of the profession for which the professional is fully qualified to undertake in the home member state.

 If you are a professional architect or civil engineer wishing to establish yourself in Malta, you should submit an application to the local designated authority, competent to receive applications and take decisions on applications for recognition, that is, the Periti Warranting Board.
 This link gives information about the way such an application should be submitted and the process to be expected.
-You can apply online on the Official Application page.
+You can apply online here.

 A second important tenet is the freedom to offer services across borders.
 This is regulated by Directive 2006/123/EC, also transposed in the Periti Act.
 Consequent to this Directive, a professional architect or civil engineer has the right to offer professional services, on a temporary and occasional basis, in a member state, without the need for establishment in such state, and without undertaking the procedures that are prescribed for the formal recognition of professional qualifications.